elmasse/nextein-www/posts/guides/01-getting-started.md

 page: guides
 ---

 This post will guide you on how to get started with **Nextein**.

+## What are we building?

+We are going to create a static site that contains:

+- An index page to get our posts listed.
+- A page to display each post.

+## Prerequisites

 You'll need to install **Node.js** if you don't have it installed already.

-> To get the latest Node.js version please visit the [official Node.js website](https://nodejs.org/en/download/)
+(To get the latest Node.js version please visit the [official Node.js website](https://nodejs.org/en/download/))

+This guide assumes you are familiar with Javascript/ES6, and Next.js.
+It is always good to keep the [Next.js site](https://nextjs.org) at hand for learning and documentation.

 ## Create an npm Project